MiloTheFish8/frontend-curriculum/notes/javascript.md

 // 1 - call the function and get the Promise object
 // 2 - attach the success and error handlers using then and catch getResponse('data.json')
-  // callback on success
+  // then method lets you to define a callback on success (fulfilled)
   // could work with several promises
   // returns new Promise()
   .then(
+    // pass the resolve callback
     (data) => console.log(data),
+    // pass the reject callback
     // but better to use catch
     (error) => console.warning(error)
   );

 getResponse('data.json')
-  // if there is anywhere in then chain throw new Error
+  // if there is anywhere in then chain reject is called
-  // it's going to be caught in catch
-  .then((data) => console.log(data))
+  // it's going to be caught in catch and all thens in between skipped .then((data) => console.log(data))
   // catches all the errors before
   // the blocks before are skipped but
-  // doesn't stop the chain (if there are some then after) .catch((error) => console.warning(error))
+  // doesn't stop the chain (if there are some then after)
+  // returns new Promise()
+  .catch((error) => console.warning(error))
   // if there are no more then() blocks left
   // promise enters the final mode: settled